Conor Doyle

-Conor Joseph Doyle (born October 13, 1991) is an American soccer player who plays for South Georgia Tormenta in the USL League One.
+Conor Joseph Doyle (born October 13, 1991) is an American professional soccer player.

 Career

 Youth career

 Doyle played his youth soccer with the Dallas Texans Soccer Club and McKinney Boyd High School, from which he graduated in December 2009 in order to enroll early at Creighton University, where he was scheduled to play college soccer for the Bluejays.
 He appeared in all seven spring exhibitions for the Bluejays in 2010, helping the team to a perfect 7–0–0 record.

 Derby County

 However, on August 6, 2010, he signed with Football League Championship club Derby County on a two-year contract before ever making an official appearance for Creighton.
 He had been discovered by a Derby scout in a tournament in the Summer of 2009 and had a three-day trial with the club.
 He impressed so was invited back for a three-week trial towards the end of his Spring 2010 semester.
 Doyle said later that "I felt like the trial I had with them went as good as it could possibly go."
 He was rewarded with a two-year contract worth, according to Doyle, $54,000 a year (approx. £34,000).
 He made his full debut as a second-half substitute in a 1–0 defeat away to Crewe Alexandra in the League Cup First Round on August 10, 2010.
 He made his first league appearance at home in the 2–1 defeat to Cardiff City on August 14, 2010, in the Championship.
-He started in The Rams' next game against Coventry City, being substituted in the 72nd minute by Tomasz Cywka.
+He started in The Rams' next game against Coventry City, being substituted in the 72nd minute for Tomasz Cywka.
 Doyle featured 14 times for the first team during the season, 5 times as a starter.

 Despite normally playing as a forward, Derby manager Nigel Clough tried him in an unfamiliar holding midfield role during the 2011–12 preseason, with the side switching to a new 4-1-3-2 formation.
 Doyle featured 6 times in the 2011–12 season, with one start against Peterborough United on November 5, 2011.
 Doyle saw first team opportunities reduced due to the emergence of Mason Bennett and Callum Ball.
 Doyle was ruled out for four to six weeks due to a torn hamstring after picking up the injury in a reserve game in March 2012.

 At the end of the 2011–12 season, it was announced by the club that Doyle would be retained by the club for the 2012–13 season.
 Clough said in an interview in July 2012 that he expected Doyle to impress this season, saying "This is the season where if he's going to do it, he's going to have to blossom."
 He also expected Doyle to feature more in matchday squads.
 However, Doyle only featured three times for the first team, with his last league appearance being in September.
 Doyle, though had his contract extended by a further year in May 2013 and he was made available for a loan move.